EU AI Act Omnibus: What Irish Firms Need to Know

 Does the Omnibus mean Irish firms do not need to comply with the EU AI Act until 2027?

-No. Under the Digital Omnibus proposal, the backstop application date for Annex III high-risk AI system rules would move from 2 August 2026 to 2 December 2027, subject to formal adoption and the availability of harmonised standards.
+No. The European Parliament and Council adopted the Digital Omnibus on 16 June 2026.
+Under the adopted text, the backstop application date for Annex III high-risk AI system rules moves from 2 August 2026 to 2 December 2027, subject to Official Journal publication.
 Article 4 AI literacy obligations have applied since 2 February 2025, and general deployer duties will be enforced from early August 2026 as planned.
 For many professional services firms using general productivity AI, Annex III high-risk categories often do not apply in any case.

 What is Article 4 of the EU AI Act?